nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

                         lower right of the list to erase the selected picture.
 (You will be asked to confirm.)

-                        Note: As of version 0.9.22, the picture will be placed in your desktop's trash can, on Linux only.
+                        Note: On Linux (as of version 0.9.22) and Windows (as of version 0.9.27), the picture will be placed in your desktop's trash can / recycle bin (where you may recover and restore it, if you change your mind).

                       * Click the 'Export' button near the lower right to export the image to your export folder. (e.g.,